Tocumen International Airport

 Tocumen International Airport (Aeropuerto Internacional de Tocumen) (IATA: PTY, ICAO: MPTO) is the primary international airport serving Panama City, the capital of Panama.
-The airport serves as the homebase for Copa Airlines and is a regional hub to and from The Caribbean, South, North and Central America and additionally features routes to some European and Asian cities.
+The airport serves as the homebase for Copa Airlines and is a regional hub to and from the Caribbean, South, North and Central America and additionally features routes to some European cities as well as cargo flights to Qatar.

 History

 During World War II, Panamanian airports were leased exclusively by the U.S. Armed Forces.
 The nearest airport to Tocumen was the Paitilla Point Airfield.
 Several airports were built to protect the Panama Canal from foreign aggression.
 The 37th Pursuit Group at Albrook Field replaced the P-40 Warhawks of the 28th Pursuit Squadron at the Paitilla Point airbase from 9 December 1941 though 26 March 1942 in the immediate aftermath of the Pearl Harbor attack.

 Tocumen International Airport was inaugurated on June 1, 1947, by President Enrique Adolfo Jiménez, and airport operations began before the construction works were completed.
 The administrative building/passenger terminal was inaugurated seven years later, during the administration of Colonel José Antonio Remón Cantera.
 The old airport building, which currently is being used as a cargo terminal, was built on an area of 720 ha and was 126 ft above sea level.
 As time passed, and due to Panama's role as a country of transit, that terminal became too small to attend to the growing demand for air operations.
 These circumstances compelled the aeronautical authorities at the time to consider expanding the airport.
 Work on the new buildings began in 1971.

-In order to build the structure that currently houses the current passenger terminal, a lot of soil had to be moved and the bed of the Tocumen river had to be diverted from its original site.
-The current passenger terminal was inaugurated on August 15, 1978, and operations began on September 5 of the same year.
-The Tocumen International Airport is one of the few airports in the region that has two landing runways able to serve the largest commercial aircraft operating today.
+The bed of the Tocumen river was diverted to construct the new terminal building.

+The terminal opened on August 15, 1978, and operations began on September 5.
+The Tocumen International Airport is one of few airports in the region that has two landing runways able to serve the largest commercial aircraft operating today.